 Our recommendation is that you use one tablespoon of dry rub for every pound of chicken or pork.
 For fish dishes, reduce that amount of dry rub in half for every pound of fish.
 But as you get to know a new seasoning blend, it is important to start with a little bit less so that you can get acquainted with the flavor profile.
 You can always add more seasoning, but it’s hard to come back from over-seasoning.

-After seasoning the chicken or port with Champion’s Bourbon Molasses Rub, let it rest in the fridge for eight to twenty-four hours so that the juices and seasoning get all worked out.
+After seasoning the chicken or steak with Champion’s Bourbon Molasses Rub, let it rest in the fridge for eight to twenty-four hours so that the juices and seasoning get all worked out.
 You will only need to let fish rest for thirty minutes.